Sinornithosaurus/Oculink-eGPU-Enclosure/README.md

 1 x PSU - Either a HDPlex 250-500W GAN PSU, or a Silverstone FX350-G - if using the Silverstone, extra holes will have to be drilled in the aluminium bracket.

+The 2 laser cut brackets for the Oculink board and PSU, from 1.5mm thickness Aluminium.

 4 x MakerBeam - 10mmx10mm Corner brackets